Late Night with David Letterman: Debut

 Realizing that NBC executives exhibited very little desire to micromanage various aspects of the show, the staff felt confident they would be allowed to push outside of the mainstream talk-show boundaries and thus set about putting together a quirky, absurdist, and odd program.
 Snyder's Tomorrow re-runs continued until Thursday, January 28, 1982, and four days later on Monday, February 1, 1982, Late Night premiered with a cold opening featuring Larry "Bud" Melman delivering lines as an homage to the prologue of Boris Karloff's Frankenstein, followed by Letterman coming out on stage to Tchaikovsky's "Piano Concerto No. 1" behind a group of female dancers—the peacock girls who had also opened the finale of The David Letterman Show.
 After a brief monologue, the very first comedy segment was a sarcastic tour of the studio.
 The first guest, 31-year-old comedian and actor Bill Murray, came out in confrontational fashion, throwing jibes and accusations at the host as part of a knowing put-on.
 He remained for two more similarly sardonic segments in which he first presented footage of a Chinese zoo baby panda as a supposed home video of his recently adopted pet, before expressing newfound love for aerobics and pulling a crew member onstage, making her do jumping jacks along with him to Olivia Newton-John's "Physical".
 The second comedy piece was a remote titled "The Shame of the City"; taking a general format of a local news action segment, it featured Letterman touring several New York locations pointing out various civic problems with righteous indignation.
 The second guest was Don Herbert, TV's "Mr. Wizard", and the show ended with a young comic named Steve Fessler reciting aloud the script of the obscure Bela Lugosi film Bowery at Midnight.

-The reviews were mixed—Los Angeles Times wrote: "Much of Letterman's first week did not jell"—but more importantly, the show drew 1.5 million viewers, 30% more than had tuned in for Snyder's Tomorrow.

 On the third night, after baseball great Hank Aaron finished his interview segment with Letterman, a camera followed him backstage, where TV sportscaster Al Albert conducted a post-interview chat with Aaron about how it had gone.
 Eccentric and awkward, the show immediately established a sensibility that was clearly different from The Tonight Show.

+The reviews were mixed.
+Los Angeles Times wrote: "Much of Letterman's first week did not jell".
+Associated Press television writer Fred Rothenberg's effusive review declared the new program a direct descendent of Steve Allen's Tonight Show, finding its spontaneity and surprise a "welcome liberation from conventional talk shows" while praising Letterman as a "sensational ad-libber" whose "comic genius lies in finding humor in the mundane and in the incongruous".
+The show drew 1.5 million viewers, 30% more than had tuned in for Snyder's Tomorrow.